humdrum-tools/humdrum-documentation/tool/fields/index.md

 >   15   1-4   \# \*- \*- \*- \* \....
 >   ---- ----- -------------------------------------
 >
-Using the **-r** option we can specify a regular expression on which record information cues.
+Using the <span class="option">r</span> option we can specify a regular expression on which record information cues.
 Executing the following command:

 > ` fields -r '[0-9]' input`